 Merseyside is a metropolitan county in the region called North West England.
-This page gives a brief introduction to the area before listing a wide range of local history and family history resources about the area.
+We start with some general videos showing events in Merseyside.
+Then this page gives a brief introduction to the area before listing a wide range of local history and family history resources about the area.

 - Merseyside Is A Metropolitan County